Congratulations. You have decided to enrich your life through the practice of meditation.

 In this book, you will discover not only how to meditate but also the different stages that follow the process.
 This is a great reference for beginners, providing inspiration and helping supply confidence throughout all stages.

 He later went on to bring Buddhism to the west and create the Shambhala tradition.
 His ancient Buddhist wisdom is perfect for those looking to understand more about the ancient practice of meditation.
-This book prompts us to look at the true motives for our desire of freedom.
+This book prompts us to look at the true motives for our desire for freedom.
 Are we driven by ignorance?

-This book prompts us to look at the true motives for our desire of freedom.
+This book prompts us to look at the true motives for our desire for freedom.
 Are we driven by ignorance, greed, and negativity?
 Looking more closely at our motives in the beginning of our meditation practice is a useful way to begin.
 It helps put us on the right path and to begin practicing mindfulness in the process.